Whalepool/Bitfinex-Long-vs-Short/readme.md

 ## Todo (someone else not me !)
 If anyones feeling keen and enthusiastic, they could...
-- --Put the tickers you want to fetch the data for into a dict/list, maybe build the list from an api query--
+- ~~Put the tickers you want to fetch the data for into a dict/list, maybe build the list from an api query~~
-- --Put in api requests into a function to handle/wait upon api limit errors--
+- ~~Put in api requests into a function to handle/wait upon api limit errors~~
-- --Query the coinmarketcap api, `https://api.coinmarketcap.com/v1/ticker/?limit=0` and add another column of data for total supply/circulating supply and the % of the tickers long/short delta relative to the total circulating supply--
+- ~~Query the coinmarketcap api, `https://api.coinmarketcap.com/v1/ticker/?limit=0` and add another column of data for total supply/circulating supply and the % of the tickers long/short delta relative to the total circulating supply~~
+- ~~Plot some visualisations of the L/S data~~
 - Fix the combination pairs, where by ETHUSD+ETHBTC can be added up together
 - Add flag to change logging level output
 - Build currency values automatically from inputted ticker pairs